Concepts

 3. Sets servername to the destination hostname when not already set and the hostname is not an IP literal.

-4. Builds a fresh proxy-agent ProxyAgent for the request and assigns it as options.agent.
+4. Builds a fresh Proxyline Node agent for the request and assigns it as options.agent.

 5. Deletes any createConnection override so callers cannot punch through to the kernel directly.